PellelNitram/xournalpp_htr/README.md

 ### Concept 1

+This concept uses computer vision based algorithms to first detect words on a page and then to read those words.

-The following shows a video demo using real-life handwriting data from a Xournal++ file on YouTube:
+The following shows a video demo on YouTube using real-life handwriting data from a Xournal++ file:

 [![Xournal++ HTR - Concept 1 - Demo](https://img.youtube.com/vi/FGD_O8brGNY/0.jpg)](https://www.youtube.com/watch?v=FGD_O8brGNY)